-- 1. The fishery for Patagonian toothfish (Dissostichus eleginoides) in Subarea 48.3 began in the 1980s and expanded rapidly during the early 1990s, when considerable illegal, unregulated and unreported (IUU) catches were also taken (Table 1).
-The initial fishery also caused high rates of incidental mortality (this is a term used by CCAMLR to describe seabird mortality resulting from interactions with fishing gear), with relatively large numbers of albatross and petrels, attracted to the baited hooks and being caught and drowned.
-In response to these issues, CCAMLR introduced strict regulations designed to reduce seabird by-catch.
-These regulations, including seasonal closures, streamer lines, lineweighting regimes and night-setting requirements, greatly reduced seabird by-catch in this fishery. - 2.
-The current toothfish fishery uses demersal longlines in which lines of baited hooks are deployed close to the sea floor at depths down to 2 000 m.
+1. The fishery for Patagonian toothfish (Dissostichus eleginoides) in Subarea 48.3 began in the 1980s and expanded rapidly during the early 1990s, when considerable illegal, unreported and unregulated (IUU) catches were also taken (Table 1).
+The initial fishery also caused high rates of incidental mortality (this is a term used by CCAMLR to describe bird mortality resulting from interactions with fishing gear), with relatively large numbers of albatross and petrels attracted to the baited hooks and being caught and drowned.
+In response to these issues, CCAMLR introduced strict regulations designed to reduce bird by-catch.
+These regulations, including seasonal closures, streamer lines, line-weighting regimes and night-setting requirements, greatly reduced bird by-catch in this fishery.

+2. The current toothfish fishery uses demersal longlines in which lines of baited hooks are deployed close to the sea floor at depths down to 2 000 m.
 Surface buoys indicate the presence of lines, and vessels typically recover lines after a soak time of 24-48 hours.
-Bait is usually squid, mackerel or sardines.
+Bait is usually squid, mackerel or sardines which are all sustainably sourced.
 The Marine Stewardship Council conditionally certified the fishery in 2004.
-It was recertified without conditions in 2009 and again in 2014. - 3.
-In 2004, CCAMLR agreed to subdivide Subarea 48.3 into three Management Areas (A, B and C) (Figure 1) defined in Conservation Measure (CM) 41-02/A. - 4.
-In 1998, the fishery was restricted to the winter months (1 May to 31 August) to minimise interactions with foraging seabirds during their breeding season.
-Since 2010, CCAMLR has applied a gradual extension to the season, with the season starting five days earlier each year such that the 2014 season opened on 6 April.
-These extensions were accompanied with a number of additional measures to prevent significant seabird by-catch, as set out in CM 41-02. - 5.
-In 2014, fishing in Management Areas B and C commenced on 6 April and finished on 31 August.
-The total reported catch of D. eleginoides for 2014 in Subarea 48.3 was 2 180 tonnes.
-Catches in Management Areas B and C were 574 and 1 606 tonnes respectively.
+It was recertified without conditions in 2009 and again in 2014.

+3. In 2004, CCAMLR agreed to subdivide Subarea 48.3 into three Management Areas (A, B and C) (Figure 1) defined in Conservation Measure (CM) 41-02, Annex 41-02/A.

+4. In 1998, the fishery was restricted to the winter months (1 May to 31 August) to minimise interactions with foraging birds during their breeding season.
+Since 2010, CCAMLR has applied a gradual extension to the season.
+These extensions were accompanied with a number of additional measures to prevent significant bird by-catch, as set out in CM 41-02.

+5. In 2015, the fishery opened on 16 April (first catches reported for 17 April) and closed on 31 August (last catch reported for 31 August).
+The total reported catch of D. eleginoides for 2015 in Subarea 48.3 was 2 195 tonnes.
+Catches in Management Areas B and C were 615 and 1 578 tonnes respectively.
+In addition, a bottom trawl survey conducted in Subarea 48.3 in 2015 caught <1 tonne of D. eleginoides.